LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

      --stringparam url https://github.com/LogtalkDotOrg/logtalk3/blob/master \
      -o coverage_report.html coverage_report.xml

-Note that the URL should be a permanent link (i.e. it should include the commit SHA1).
+Note that the base URL should preferably be a permanent link (i.e. it should include the commit SHA1) so that the links to source code files and lines remain valid if the source code is later updated.
 It's also necessary to suppress the local path prefix in the generated ``coverage_report.xml`` file.
 For example:

 ::